Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 Your appointment time is your time that we reserve for you!
 We understand that circumstances may arise which can prevent you from coming into the office.
 We ask that if you do need to switch to a virtual meeting, that you provide notice within 4 hours of your appointment.

-Contact your clinician through the client portal if you need to change your appointment type!
+Contact your provider through the client portal if you need to change your appointment type!

 What if I want to meet in-person instead of virtual?

 Your appointment time is your time that we reserve for you!
-We ask that if you want to switch to an in-person meeting, that you provide notice within 4 hours of your appointment.
+We ask that if you want to switch to an in-person meeting, that you provide notice within 48 hours of your appointment so providers can prepare to be available for you. *Please note, providers may not be able to accommodate an in-person session.

-Contact your clinician through the client portal if you need to change your appointment type!
+Contact your provider through the client portal if you need to change your appointment type!

 Can you assist with filling out disability, school/work accommodation, FMLA, or other types of forms?